dcaiafa/lox/docs/markdown/go_reference.md

 # Go Reference

-The `lox` tool analyzes both the grammar and Go files in the parser package.
+Similar to ANTLR (and unlike Bison/Yacc), Lox separates the grammar from the user-written code.
+Unlike ANTLR, Lox analyzes both the grammar and the user-written code to inform how the parser should be generated.
+It matches productions (grammar/lox) to actions (user-written/Go) and uses these relations to type-check action parameters and return-values.
+As a consequence the user-written Go code must fulfill certain requirements before a parser can be generated.

+{.notice}
-**It is important to always use the latest Lox release, especially after updating the Go toolchain.**
+It is important to always use the latest Lox release, especially after updating the Go toolchain.
+If `lox` returns weird/unexplainable Go-related errors, it is likely that your version of `lox` is too old.

+{.notice}
+Lox uses non-idiomatic prefixes to prevent collisions between generated and user-written Go code.
+Namely it reserves the `on_` prefix (explained bellow) and the single underscore prefix (e.g. `_TokenToString`).
+Lox reserves the right to add more symbols using the `_` prefix in the future.

 ## Token Type